thai567/Excel-Sales-and-Finance-Analytics-Project-of-AtliQ-Hardwares/README.md

 5. 𝐂𝐨𝐧𝐝𝐢𝐭𝐢𝐨𝐧𝐚𝐥 𝐅𝐨𝐫𝐦𝐚𝐭𝐭𝐢𝐧𝐠
 Applied Conditional Formatting to enhance data presentation by applying rules, and formatting numbers and text.
 This approach highlights important data, identifies trends, and improves overall data readability for more effective analysis.

-# 💡 𝐈𝐧𝐬𝐢𝐠𝐡𝐭𝐬:-
+#  𝐈𝐧𝐬𝐢𝐠𝐡𝐭𝐬:-
-1. In 2021, India emerged as the top-performing market with the highest net sales of $161.3 million, while Sweden recorded the lowest sales at $1.8 million.
+1. The AQ Master Wired X1 MS was the best-selling product, with 4.2 million units sold, whereas the AQ Home Allin1 Gen2 had the lowest sales, with only 8.8 thousand units sold.
-2. The AQ Master Wired X1 MS proved to be the best-selling product, moving 4.2 million units, whereas the AQ Home Allin1 Gen2 had the lowest sales, with only 8.8 thousand units sold.
+2. The top three customers contributing to the highest net sales were Amazon, AtliQ Exclusive, and AtliQ e-store.
-3. The top 3 customers contributing to the highest net sales were Amazon, AtliQ Exclusive, and AtliQ e-store.
+3. In 2021, India emerged as the top-performing market with the highest net sales of $161.3 million, while Sweden recorded the lowest sales at $1.8 million.
-4. The introduction of 16 new products in 2021 showcased AQ's innovation, with the AQ Qwerty leading sales at 22 million units.
+4. The introduction of 16 new products in 2021 showcased AQ's innovation, with the AQ Qwerty leading sales at 22 million units